karlwilcox/website-build/reviews/games/_posts/2022-01-19-firewatch.md

 ---
 layout: review
 title: "Firewatch"
-platform: "XBox Game"
+platform: "XBox"
-teaser: ""
 tags:
   - "mystery"
   - "contemporary"
 ---

 A very linear, but absorbing story.
 You are cast as a student isolated in a watch tower for the summer with your only contact a fellow watcher on your portable radio.
 Other characters move in the periphery and there is clearly a mystery to be solved here, which the games play moves you through.
 There was something I failed to find in the tent (got scared about being caught!) and went back to the cabin on stilts, but had to do it all again the next day before I could move on.
 Quite a lonely experience (deliberately), but beautifully rendered and I for one could lose my bearings within 50 feet of the watch tower so perhaps I'm not the woodsman I thought I was.
 Would like to try more games like this.